C# State Sync#

 Full Example#

-Here's a complete working example showing all three patterns together: primitives, selectors, and the parent/child collection pattern.
+A complete example showing all three patterns together: primitives, selectors, and the parent/child collection pattern.

 C# component: